 • lead to additional requests,

-In high end acquisitions, preparing the compliance file therefore becomes a genuine strategic issue.
+In high-end acquisitions, preparing the compliance file therefore becomes a real strategic issue.

-The real costs of acquiring luxury real estate
+The real costs of a luxury real estate acquisition

 Acquisition costs